 Cultus Lake Waterpark is open rain or shine from early June until the Labour Day Monday at the beginning of September.

-The hours of operation for the waterpark in 2018 were the following:
+The hours of operation for the waterpark in 2020 are the following:

 Night Water Slides

-On two Fridays each summer the water slides are open for special night time events.
-In 2018 Night Slides took place on July 18th as well as both August 7th and 28th from 8:00 pm until midnight.
+On two or three Fridays each summer the water slides are open for special night time events.
+In 2020 Night Slides take place on July 18th as well as both August 7th and 28th from 8:00 pm until midnight.

-During Night Sides events the place is packed with youth and young adults enjoying evening concerts and having a blast while sliding in the dark.
+During Night Slides events the place is packed with youth and young adults enjoying evening concerts and having a blast while sliding in the dark.

-Cultus Lake Waterpark was open from 8:00 pm until midnight on July 20 and August 17 in 2018.
-Admission on those days was $22 per person including taxes.
+Cultus Lake Waterpark is open from 8:00 pm until midnight on July 18th and August 7th and 28th in 2020.
+Admission on those days is $25 per person including taxes.

 Included with the Night Sliding cost of admission is access to the free concerts.
-Scheduled to perform on July 20, 2018, were Swamp Honey, Pleasant Trees and Ezra Kwizera.
-Bands on August 17th, meanwhile, were North Country Gentlemen and Terrance Richmond (from the Love Quest Crew).
+Bands that have performed in previous years are Swamp Honey, Pleasant Trees, Ezra Kwizera, North Country Gentlemen and Terrance Richmond (from the Love Quest Crew).
 2020 bands will be comparable.

 Water Slides at Cultus Lake

 Cultus Lake Waterpark has a fantastic variety of slides.
 There are small ones, long ones, fast ones, crazy fast ones, straight ones, and ones that wind all over the place.
-There are also water slides that loop around, ones that drop straight down, ones that include segments in the dark and slides that go round and round until you drop!
+There are also water slides that loop around, ones that drop straight down, ones that include segments in the dark and slides that go around and around until you drop!